 Once registered with the catering company, Gymnasium students can also receive a warm lunch.
 The costs for this are to be paid to the catering company directly.

 The costs for school supplies, the obligatory school uniform, exhibitions and class trips as well as voluntary afternoon activities are charged separately.

-Information on special tuition fees is available for parents with a gross family income of less than 50,000 Euros in 2015.
+Information on special tuition fees is available for parents with a gross family income of less than 50,000 Euros.
 In this case, parents must hand in a yearly, separate and legally binding proof, for both of them, of their income and legal estate circumstances.
-A reduced Phorms tuition fee ranges from 100 to 435 Euros in the Primary School and from 100 to 585 Euros in the Secondary School.
-The admissions fee would also be reduced to a single monthly tuition fee.
+The reduced tuition fee ranges from 109 to 475 Euros in Primary School and from 109 to 640 Euros in Secondary School.
+The admissions fee is also reduced to a single monthly tuition fee.